 The idea of combining social with online shopping isn’t new.
 For instance, Instagram’s “shoppable photos” let users tap on products tagged in a post to get to an online store.
 But Pinduoduo is different in that it adds a huge incentive with discounts.

 Pinduoduo’s filing to the US Securities and Exchange Commission says that as of March, its platform had reached 295 million active customers and more than 1 million merchants.
-By the end of last year Pinduoduo was China’s third most popular shopping app, according to Chinese data analytics firm Jiguang -- trailing only behind Tencent-backed JD.com and Alibaba’s Taobao.
+According to the China Internet Report, Pinduoduo is now China’s third most popular shopping app, trailing only behind JD.com and Taobao.

 The app is particularly popular among users in their 30s living in so-called third-tier cities, who are often less well-off than their peers in Shanghai or Beijing.
 But there are questions about whether Pinduoduo’s image as a discount retailer means it will only find success in lower-end markets.

 Founder Colin Huang told Chinese media it’s wrong to divide customers into tiers.
 Instead, he believes all customers have multiple layers of needs -- and the goal of Pinduoduo is to fulfill one of them.